-I…I…I can’t believe I’m actually admitting this to someone other than my mom and the friend who lent me the first two books, but iliketwilight.
+I…I…I can’t believe I’m actually admitting this to someone other than my mom, but iliketwilight.
 The writing is bad (how many times will Bella say she’s “irrevocably in love” and compare Edward to Adonis?), Bella is hardly the butt-kicking heroine that I much prefer, and Edward is possessive and otherwise a waste of space, but I can’t recall a time where I was so invested in a book that I actually completely tuned out the television or video games.
 I read the first two books about a year ago, and I just received the last two books of the saga for Christmas.
 I’ll be getting to them soon.

 I’m not even going to bother writing a synopsis.
 I know you’ve all heard about it.

 The Spiderwick Chronicles by Holly Black and Tony DiTerlizzi

 I picked up the first book of the series at my university library.
 I had some time to kill, and I didn’t want to walk all the way back to my apartment.
 I also didn’t want to get so into a book that I would end up weighing the pros and cons of skipping class just to read the book, so I picked the shortest one I could find–enter The Spiderwick Chronicles with its fantastic story and interesting illustrations.

 The Grace family has just moved to the Spiderwick estates, and none are too thrilled about that.
 Things start looking up when they find a secret den of their great-great uncle, Arthur Spiderwick.
 Once they begin to read from his field guide, bizarre things start to happen; they can see creatures they thought never existed, and they have to defend the secrets of the field guide from the evil Mulgrath.

 That’s about it for me.
 I try to avoid series if possible for this very unfortunate habit of failing to finish them.
 Are there any series that you’ve put down but have been meaning to resume reading?